Sydney Cricket Ground

-The Sydney Cricket Ground (SCG) is a sports stadium in Sydney, Australia.
+The Sydney Cricket Ground (SCG) is a sports stadium in the Moore Park suburb of Sydney, New South Wales, Australia.
 It is used for Test, One Day International and Twenty20 cricket, as well as, Australian rules football and occasionally for rugby league, rugby union and association football.
 It is the home ground for the New South Wales Blues cricket team, the Sydney Sixers of the Big Bash League and the Sydney Swans of the Australian Football League.
-It is owned and operated by the Venues NSW, who also hold responsibility for the Sydney Football Stadium.
+It is owned and operated by Venues NSW, an agency of the Government of New South Wales who also hold responsibility for Stadium Australia and the Sydney Football Stadium.